Building Resilience Through Adversity

 Chief Financial Officer – Director

-Julie is a Chartered Accountant with over 25 years’ experience advising business.
-With a background in professional services, Julie has worked with businesses across a variety of industries at every stage of business to consult on their future plans, execute new ideas and develop strategies that drive business growth.
+Julie is a Chartered Accountant with a wealth of experience advising businesses.
+With a background in professional services, Julie has worked with companies across a variety of industries at every stage of business to consult on their future plans, execute new ideas, and develop strategies that drive business growth.

-Her main area of focus is applying data analytics to get behind the numbers and provide insight to help our business and clients.
-In her role at Streetbuild, Julie enjoys working with colleagues across all areas of the business to assist in delivering for our clients.
+As a co-owner of StreetBuild, her main area of focus is applying data analytics to uncover insights behind the numbers to help both our business and our clients.
+In her role, Julie enjoys collaborating with colleagues across all areas of the business to assist in delivering exceptional results for our clients.

 Herman Monserrat